Services

 Eligible expenses

-• Residency costs.
+• Residency costs

-• International transportation.
+• International transportation

-• Local transportation and accommodation.
+• Local transportation and accommodation

-• Food, sundries, and per diems.
+• Food, sundries, and per diems

-• Other expenses and supplies considered reasonable and necessary by the AFA.
+• Other reasonable and necessary supplies

 Eligible geographic areas